-New Participant
+New Players

-A participant must be at least 16 years old to participate in Darkon.
-All participants must sign a waiver; any participant under 18 years of age must have a waiver form signed by a parent or guardian.
-No dues are charged for a participant's first event.
-Membership is granted to new participants for life, but may be revoked or denied at the discretion of the Club (see Bylaws).
-Upon becoming a member, participants may immediately begin attending Darkon events.
+A Player must be at least 16 years old to participate in Darkon.
+All Players must sign a waiver.
+Any Player under 18 years of age must have a waiver signed by a parent or guardian.

+No dues are charged for a Player's first event, unless it is an event lasting more than one day.